cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 (This is because the hash\_to\_base primitive ({{hashtobase}}) requires domain separation to guarantee independent outputs.)

+Domain separation is enforced with a domain separation tag (DST), an octet string that MUST be at least 8 octets in length.
 Care is required when selecting and using a domain separation tag.
 The following requirements apply: